By: Johannes Fiegenbaum on 5/21/25 10:35 AM · Last updated July 6, 2026

 For organizations covered by CSRD, technology becomes particularly valuable given the comprehensive nature of ESRS disclosure requirements.
 The right platform can transform what might otherwise be an overwhelming compliance exercise into a strategic management tool.

-Despite growing recognition of the importance of tracking esg metrics, organizations face significant obstacles in implementation.
+Despite growing recognition of the importance of tracking ESG metrics, organizations face significant obstacles in implementation.
 Understanding these challenges and their solutions helps companies develop more effective approaches.

 Building internal capacity through dedicated ESG teams or roles ensures consistent attention to data quality.
-Starting with a focused set of common esg metrics allows organizations to develop robust processes before expanding measurement scope.
+Starting with a focused set of common ESG metrics allows organizations to develop robust processes before expanding measurement scope.

 The proliferation of ESG frameworks creates confusion about which standards to follow.
 While harmonization efforts are underway, companies currently must report using multiple frameworks to satisfy different stakeholders.
 The Task Force on Climate-Related Financial Disclosures (TCFD), Global Reporting Initiative (GRI), and Sustainability Accounting Standards Board (SASB) each emphasize different aspects of ESG performance metrics.